Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

 The top French diplomat also appeared to take a veiled swipe at Trump, and his retreat from multilateral diplomacy.

-“There is a worrying degradation of the international environment,” he said, citing the mushrooming of conflicts.“Despite globalization, cooperation has become less easy with increasing questioning of the role of the multilateral game and with a temptation of withdrawal out of fear or selfishness.”
+“There is a worrying degradation of the international environment,” he said, citing the mushrooming of conflicts.
+“Despite globalization, cooperation has become less easy with increasing questioning of the role of the multilateral game and with a temptation of withdrawal out of fear or selfishness.”

 Photo credit: LUDOVIC MARIN/AFP/Getty Images